 This course presents the challenges, strategies and lessons learned from both domestic and international emergencies whether due to natural causes or terrorism with the objective of developing an appreciation for continuity planning.
-The increased complexity of business and economic continuity for international environments requires the appreciation of different governmental, economic and cultural factors that affect recovery.
-Prerequisite: Admission to the Emergency Management program and EMGT 600 or permission of the instructor.
+The increased complexity of business and economic continuity for international environments requires the appreciation of different governmental, economic, and cultural factors that affect recovery.
+Prerequisite: Admission to the Emergency Management program.
 Three semester hours.

-EMGT 635.EMERGENCY MENTAL HEALTH
+EMGT 635.EMERGENCY MENTAL HEALTH Modified

 This course is designed to explore the impact of disasters on a community and individuals from a mental health perspective.
 Students will learn to identify the range of psychological responses exhibited by disaster survivors and responders.
 Students will develop an understanding of the risk and protective factors for both disaster survivors and responders.
 Students will learn to appreciate the impact and effects of disasters on these vulnerable populations.
-Prerequisite: Admission to the Emergency Management program and EMGT 600 or permission of the instructor.
+Prerequisite: Admission to the Emergency Management program.
 Three semester hours.